 - Reputation (to keep promises, for example).

-Everyone wants to be trusted, and when that happens, we trust others in response, allowing for concerted progress.
+Everyone wants to be trusted, and when that happens, we trust others in response.

-Developing and managing self-confidence in an organization’s workforce poses a challenge for both business leaders and Learning and Development (L&D) professionals, who know that the style and quality of business leaders can build (or destroy) people’s self-confidence, and those with low levels of self-confidence will only perform average, at best.
+Developing and managing self-confidence in an organization’s workforce poses a challenge for both business leaders who know that the quality of business leaders can build (or destroy) people’s self-confidence.

-On the other hand, empowering leadership builds strong people, creating strong teams, strong organizations, and therefore strong results.
+Empowering leadership builds sturdy people, creates strong teams, powerful organizations, and strong results.

-Following this “solid results” model of “build the person, build the team and build the organization” to help your organization be successful, L&D professionals should always ask, ‘where does it hurt?’
-So that they can then identify the area in the business that needs to change.
+Following this “solid results” model of “build the person, build the team and build the organization” to help your organization be successful, L&D professionals should always ask, ‘where does it hurt?’ so that they can identify the area in the business that needs to change.